brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

         Kernel driver in use: e1000e
         Kernel modules: e1000e
    ```
-- the `boot.initrd.network.port` it's where we set the port that the temporary ssh daemon will listen, my suggestion is to use a random not well know port, but for the sake of this guide
-  let's keep it simple as `2222`.
+- the `boot.initrd.network.port` it's sets the port that the temporary ssh daemon will listen, my suggestion is use a random not well know port, but for the sake of this guide let's keep it simple as `2222`.

 - `boot.initrd.network.authorizedKeys` is where we put our ssh public key, so we can ssh into the server and unlock the luks partition.
 - `boot.initrd.network.hostKeys` is where we set the path to the ssh host keys that will be used by the temporary ssh daemon, before use it we need to generate them, so let's run the following command: